 This is your wake-up call.

 There is no magic formula to follow to reach your potential.
 There are best practices as we understand them today that can help you get close.
-And there is one principle of distance running success that is more important than all others: volume.
+And there is one principle of distance running success that is more important than all others: running high mileage.

 Everyone loves to speculate why the East Africans are so dominant in distance running.
 I’ll let you in on the secret: it’s because they grew up running almost everywhere they went, led a very active life, and helped their family with a lot of labor-intensive chores like farming.
 In short, their work volume is high.